robomq/robomq.io/docs/STOMP.md

 The scenarios you can implement with [robomq.io](http://www.robomq.io) STOMP adapter are more than the five ones above.

-For example, if you use destination type `/temp-queue/routingKey`, it will creates transient queues (auto-delete = true) bound to the direct exchange.
+For example, if you use destination type `/temp-queue/routingKey`, it will creates transient queues bound to the direct exchange.
+A transient queue will be automatically deleted once it receives a message.
 It can be used to implement RPC (remote procedure call), a variant of request-reply scenario.
 In RPC scenario, requester creates a transient queue to listen for reply as it sends a request.
 The queue will be automatically deleted once it receives the reply.

 You can also add your own exchanges in your vhost and incorporate them in STOMP destination, such as `/exchange/user-added-exchange/routingKey`.
 It will create an auto-named queue bound to user-added-exchange by the routingKey.
 This feature significantly extends [robomq.io](http://www.robomq.io) STOMP adapter's capacity.

 Although we have talked so much about how our STOMP message destinations are lightweight but powerful, there's still things it can't do.
-For example, if you want to bind one queue with a non-default exchange and let multiple consumers subscribe the queue, you would have to ask for help from the AMQP broker of [robomq.io](http://www.robomq.io).
+For example, if you want to bind one queue with a non-default exchange and let multiple consumers subscribe the queue, you would have to ask for help from the AMQP protocol.

 # STOMP use cases

-We will provide examples of one-on-one scenario in five languages, including Python, Node.js, PHP, Java and C.
+We will provide examples of one-to-one scenario in five languages, including Python, Node.js, PHP, Java and C.

 In the examples, STOMP producer will first ask user for the quantity of messages, then publish the certain number of test messages to a particular destination through STOMP broker.
 STOMP consumer will subscribe the same destination and print the message body as it receives messages.